Royole FlexPai

-The Royole FlexPai is a phone made by the Chinese company Royole.
-It was the first commercially available foldable smartphone, with a 7.8 inch display that folds outwards.
+The Royole FlexPai is a foldable smartphone made by the Chinese company Royole.
+It was the first commercially available foldable phone, with a 7.8 inch display that folds outwards.
 It was first announced at CES 2018 and it started shipping on December of the same year.
-The following year, Escobar Inc announced the Escobar Fold 1, which looked remarkably similar to a Royole FlexPai, but with a golden-colored body.

 Specifications

 The Royole FlexPai ships with Android 9.0 "Pie".

 The foldable smartphone runs features a single folding AMOLED display, comes with a 4,000 mAh and with a 16MP and 20MP dual-camera on its inner bezel.
 Aside from that, the phone also comes with a dual-SIM card setup, and features a fingerprint sensor.

-Controversy

-The Escobar Fold 1 and Escobar Inc were banned from appearing at the 2020 CES event after the Consumer Technology Association, which runs CES, determined that the company was "not a good fit" for the show.

-The Escobar Fold 1 has been deemed by some as a scam, with many customers not receiving their units or only receiving books from Escobar, along with a pamphlet that promises the delivery of an Escobar Fold 2 (a rebranded Galaxy Fold) by March, 2020.
-Escobar Inc CEO Olof Gustafsson stated that they were unable to obtain "high quality stock" of the Fold 1.
-He then accused Samsung of running a scam with its own Galaxy Fold device, without offering any evidence.

 Legacy

+On December 2, 2019, Escobar Inc released what it called the Escobar Fold 1 smartphone featuring a flexible screen, which ended up being a rebadged Royole FlexPai.
+Escobar Inc is tied to various scams involving selling smartphones and flamethrowers with Escobar Inc branding without delivering the products to customers.

 It was succeeded by the Royole FlexPai 2.